September 18-20th, 2020 Friday at 2 PM – Sunday 2 PM

 Includes admission for Friday, Saturday, Sunday to all performances, jams, workshops, recording studio, and other activities.
 Hot showers, picnic table and fireplace (oceanfront & RV site upgrades available).
 Your donation helps to cover costs of jam leaders, staff, tents and food stuffs.
 A little too rich for your blood?
 Ask us about volunteer opportunities or lead a jam session as your donation (Extra monies will be used for musician scholarships and to help fund the instrument lending project at the Searsport Carver Memorial Library).

-Base cost for the weekend will be $60 not including camping, special workshops, lunch or private lessons.
-An additional $60 donation for the bluegrass workshop is suggested.
+Base cost for the weekend will be $30 not including camping, special workshops, lunch or private lessons.
+An additional $30 donation for attending workshops is suggested.